saudG1997/JavaScript/introduction to javascript/introduction.md

 ## what is ECMAScript?
 ECMAScript is a standard on which JavaScript is based.
 It wsa created to ensure that different documents on JavaScript are actually talking about the same language.
-JavaScript and ECMAScript can almost always be used interchangably JavaScript is very literal in what it allows.
+JavaScript and ECMAScript can almost always be used interchangably JavaScript is very liberal in what it allows.

 ## How to execute JavaScript?
 JavaScript can be executed right inside one's browser.
 You can open the JavaScript console and start writing JavaScript there.